Advice and FAQs

 Applications for planning permission are dealt with as quickly as possible.
 The Government and the Council both set targets for the speed applications should be determined.
 For example, 80% of householder applications should be decided within eight weeks.
 As part of the process, applications are publicised and consultations are carried out.

-Decisions on minor and non-controversial applications are made by the Director of Development and Regeneration under delegated powers.
+Decisions on minor and non-controversial applications are made by the Corporate Director of Place and Community under delegated powers.
 Larger and more controversial applications are decided by the Planning Committee which meets once a month.
 These Committee meetings are open to the public.

 Applicants have a right of appeal against refusal of planning permission or conditions imposed on a consent to the Planning Inspectorate.
 These appeals are dealt with in writing or by public hearing or inquiry.